-The tangible fixed assets of the company include a list of physical assets of the entity.
-The details of include the net total cost of the assets & the net total accumulated depreciation of that asset.
+The company’s tangible fixed assets include a list of physical assets of the entity.
+The details include the net total cost of the assets & the net total accumulated depreciation of that asset.
 The details are as below:

 Tangible Fixed Assets